rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.

 ### photos
-Type: `File[]` (optional).
+Type: `Id[File]` (optional).

-An array of File objects that contain photographs or images associated with this card.
+A map of photo ids to File objects that contain photographs or images associated with this card.
 A typical use case is to include an avatar for display along the contact name.

 A File object has the following properties: